MatthewYork/DateTools/README.md

 ####Date Comparison

-One of the biggest reasons for the DateTools category on NSDate was to greatly increase the flexibility of date comparisons.
+Another mission of the DateTools category is to greatly increase the flexibility of date comparisons.
 NSDate gives you four basic methods:
 * isEqualToDate:
 * earlierDate:
 * laterDate: